Skip to main content

 • Property hunter: the Home Select property hunter

-• Area: Paris 20th, Menilmontant
+• Area: Paris 20th, Ménilmontant

-• Property type: 2-bedroom, 38 sqm, 3rd floor without lift
+• Property type: two-room flat, 38 sqm, 3rd floor without a lift

 • Initial budget: 300,000 euros